vitorLostadaC/Node.js--Google-Sheets/README.md

 ## About

-Server feito em node.js utilizando express, permitindo editar uma planilha do google sheets por meio da api `google sheets api` do google cloud.
+Server made in node.js using expressly, allowing to edit a google sheets spreadsheet through the `google sheets api` google cloud api.

 ## Youtube